 - Be aware of the abuser’s patterns of abuse, and signs that abuse may occur.
-Try and remove yourself from the situation before the abuse begins.
+Try to remove yourself from the situation before the abuse begins.

 - Know potential escape routes.
 If you have children make sure they know the escape routes too and practise them.